Volunteers work together to prepare and load groceries. Brandon Chavez/Lariat

 “I just feel led to help those that are less fortunate than I am,” he said.
 “It’s such a blessing, God is able to provide for me so I can provide for others.”

-Human interaction was a key factor of the grocery distribution, with numerous teams engaging in conversation and working together to accomplish a singular goal.
+There was a lot of socializing during the grocery distribution, with numerous teams engaging in conversation and working together to accomplish a singular goal.
 For Eugene Halim and his family of volunteers, it was the thing they needed to get through the pandemic.

 “You’re confined, you have no place to go, this is the remedy,” he said.
 “When we do food banks, it’s not just us serving people.
 It’s people serving people.”